One’s Destination is never a place, but a new way of seeing things.

 People often wonder why someone who calls themselves a trauma therapist would have a website filled with sunshine and flowers.
 How is this practice for trauma therapy so full of hope?
 I’ll tell you: hope is an essential part of healing and some of the most resilient people I have ever worked with credit hope for their ability to turn their lives around.
 So, we may spend some uncomfortable time together, but I can tell you that good, hard work often leads to sunshine and flowers.

-Turns out, much of the experience I’ve had personally and all the work I’ve done professionally has been in the name of learning the tools to help parents do well by their kids and live their own best lives at the same time.
+Much of the experience I’ve had personally and all the work I’ve done professionally has been in the name of learning the tools to help parents do well by their kids and live their own best lives at the same time.
 I commit to that work every day.

 Who Do I Work With?